 This is the space where I am coming from when I use the Tarot as a tool for divination.
 The power of the Tarot to divine comes primarily from the structure and the image content of the Major Arcana cards.
 The Minor Arcana is an important addendum to the Major Arcana but it does not exert the same impact as the Major Arcana does in a Tarot card spread.

 Copyright 2017 John Scarano

 Click here to post comments

 Join in and write your own page!
 It's easy to do.
 How?
-Simply click here to return to Our Tarot Web.
+Simply click here to return to Tarot Articles.